 I can’t remember how far back the James Bond, agent 007 spy character has been around.
 He was quite the masculine and charismatic figure that men wanted to be like and women lusted after.
 Unfortunately, that image will change for everyone that visits ugly websites like 007museum.com .
 Default fonts aka times new roman and default style sheets and cluttered graphics are very unbecoming of a website for a mega spy.

 This site may be supposed to look like a catalog but it is more like falling into a landfill before the debris have been covered.
 Random low-resolution images are everywhere and if it were a representation of a junk yard, it would be the perfect website.
 However, it is not.

 Over-the-top Photoshop filters on images and extra busy graphics and text makes one wonder how a search engine can find this needle in a haystack.
 This site is the pinnacle of everything that would make a designer cringe and an editor change careers.
 It is just a gaudy mess.
 If your website has appeared on our list then, please don’t be offended, but it might be time to consider a redesign (if you can still access it, that is…).

-Way back in the early to mid-nineties, when the internet was rapidly becoming available to the general public, the WWW started off as something of a nobility.
+In the early to mid-nineties, when the internet was rapidly becoming available to the general public; the WWW started off as something of a novelty.
 There were numerous parts of the net that were far more serious and more functional.
 Telnet, FTP, USENET and Email were the practical protocols that were used more for business.